 Tongue and groove pine can be installed on walls and ceilings.
 It is used on ceilings because it is easy to install, it’s inexpensive, and once installed, it is very aesthetically pleasing.
 Tongue and groove ceilings make the ceiling appear even and symmetrical.
 In addition, because the pieces fit together snuggly, you never have to worry about seeing through cracks between the panels.

 Many home ceilings have drywall installed in them.
-The drywall ceilings are usually finished with a type of textured pattern to make the ceiling more exciting and create sound barriers.
-Tongue and groove pine is a unique alternative to drywall.
-They don’t do a great job of buffering sound as drywall, but they can certainly create a very distinctive look for your ceiling.
+The drywall ceilings are usually finished with a type of textured pattern to hide any unevenness.
+Tongue and groove pine is a unique alternative to drywall that can certainly create a very distinctive look for your ceiling.
 Most people use the tongue and groove pine to create a rustic look for their cabin or vacation home, but you can also use it in your home to create an alternative textured design for your ceiling.

 Why You Should Finish Your Pine Ceilings